• Skip to primary navigation

 Ingredients on a counter top.

 • Flour - This recipe is written using all-purpose flour.
-I have not tested this recipe with other types of flour, so I can't say for sure how your biscuits would turn out with substitutions.
-If you don't have all-purpose flour on hand, I recommend searching for a recipe that's written for the flour you'd like to use.
+I have not tested this recipe with other types of flour so I can't say for sure how your biscuits would turn out with substitutions.
+If you don't have all-purpose flour on hand, then I recommend searching for a recipe that's written for the flour you'd like to use.

 • Buttermilk - Buttermilk is necessary to make this recipe work properly.
 It cannot be substituted with other types of milk.
 Buttermilk adds the perfect amount of acidity paired with the leavening agents in this recipe, as well as a little tang.
+To make a buttermilk substitute, add 1 tablespoon of vinegar to a liquid measuring cup, then fill to the 1 cup line with whole milk and wait for 5 minutes.

 • Leavening agents - You'll need baking soda and baking powder for this recipe.
 One cannot be substituted with the other - you'll need both to get the perfect rise in your biscuits.